cosmic-api/cosmic.py/docs/source/overview.rst

 how to serialize query parameters, which headers to include and which codes to return.
 We believe that these questions simply *don't matter*.
 Pick a way and move on to more important questions.
-Or better yet, let Cosmic make those decisions and take advantage of the reward: cheap API clients.
+Or better yet, let Cosmic make those decisions and take advantage of the reward: minimal boilerplate code and cheap API clients.

 REST and RPC
 ------------